BRIXTOL/mcss/readme.md

 #### Selector Example

 The plugin allows selectors to be expressed as if they apart of the Mithril API via the `m.css` which is available as a method of the `m` default export.
-The generates type declarations which extend the mithril module will give the impression that mithril provides this method natively (FYI: It doesn't, it's a [fugazi](https://www.youtube.com/watch?v=Oh1HI-ag7HA) method, _it's fairy dust, it's not fucking real_).
+The generates type declarations which extend the mithril module will give the impression that mithril provides this method natively (FYI: It doesn't, it's a [fugazi](https://www.youtube.com/watch?v=Oh1HI-ag7HA) method.

 > It's important to note that the tag name, which one can normally be omitted in hyperScript is required when using mcss.